Ultrasonic Cleaning in Dentistry

 - EPA registered to kill Hepatitis B and HIV (AIDS) virus

-- OSHA compliant with bloodbourne pathogens standard as stated in 24 CFR 1910
+- OSHA compliant with bloodborne pathogens standard as stated in 24 CFR 1910

 Cleaning and Disinfecting Dental Instruments

-The actual cleaning of dental instruments and similar items in an ultrasonic washer is a fairly simple afair:
+The actual cleaning of dental instruments and similar items in an ultrasonic washer is a fairly simple affair: